Monday Night Football and NBA Reporter, E:60 Co-Host

 Earlier in her career, Salters served as a general assignment reporter for WBAL-TV, the NBC affiliate in Baltimore, where she covered national and international news, including the conflicts in the African countries of Rwanda and Somalia.
 Salters returned to Rwanda in the spring of 2012 with The Girl Effect initiative to teach young girls about journalism.

 In 2017, Salters was honored in her hometown as a member of the Montgomery County chapter of the Pennsylvania Sports Hall of Fame.
-She served as Penn State’s Homecoming Grand Marshal in 2018 and during Super Bowl LIII week in Atlanta she received an Excellence in Media Award at the Sports Power Brunch.
+She served as Penn State’s Homecoming Grand Marshal in 2018 and during Super Bowl LIII week, she received an Excellence in Media Award at the Sports Power Brunch.

 A native of King of Prussia, Pa., Salters graduated from Pennsylvania State University in 1988 with a bachelor’s degree in broadcast journalism.
 She played guard for the women’s basketball team from 1986-87 and is a cousin of Heisman Trophy winner and Dallas Cowboys Pro Football Hall of Fame running back Tony Dorsett.